 Overall, the integration of Keyera's business lines means that its Marketing segment can draw on the resources available to it through its two facilities based operating segments (Liquids Infrastructure and Gathering and Processing), including access to NGL supply and key fractionation, storage and transportation infrastructure and logistics expertise.
 The acquisitions and growth initiatives in Keyera's facilities businesses have contributed to the opportunities available to its Marketing business and to the diversification of Keyera's product offerings, sources of supply, customer base and geographic market options.
-With plans to bring NGL pipeline infrastructure into service in 2018, such as the Keylink pipeline in Alberta and the Hull Terminal pipeline system (an associated connections and other commercial arrangements) in Texas, Keyera expects that it will be able to generate additional opportunities in its Marketing business.

-In total, Keyera marketed an average of 143,000 Bbls/d of NGLs and iso-octane in 2017 (compared to an average of 129,300 Bbls/d in 2016).
+In total, Keyera marketed an average of 150,100 Bbls/d of NGLs and iso-octane in 2019 (compared to an average of 152,300 Bbls/d in 2018).
 Keyera monitors global and North American supply/demand and pricing trends, which informs its purchasing, sales and hedging strategies.